Democrats have tried time and time again to pass something that is akin to what many call gun control.

 Liberals across the country as well as Democratic lawmakers only see the negatives with the increase in firearm ownership.
 They see more guns used in violent acts, but the fact is that even as gun sales have hit record numbers – showing no signs of slowing down – that crime hasn’t kept pace.
 Moreover, in the past twenty years as crime has gone down, the number of guns in private hands has gone up.

 Because gun ownership is so strong in rural states, gun control likely doesn’t stand a chance of passing the United States Senate, which requires a supermajority of sixty votes to advance most legislation in the 100-seat chamber.
-Even as the Senate is split, and Vice President Kamala Harris can cast the tie-breaking vote, it is unlikely any measures that could seriously damage the Second Amendment would pass and make it to President Joe Biden’s desk.

 Another problem for any gun control measure is that it is simply unclear how many guns are out there.
 A mandatory buy-back, such as the ones that Australia instituted, has been suggested, but it likely wouldn’t successfully disarm the nation.